alantgeo/vicmap2osm/README.md

 Adding `addr:street` and other tags where none exists but the `addr:housenumber` matches.

 Flag whether within the same property parcel or not.

+### Stage X - Duplicate addresses from Vicmap needing manual review

+`mr_duplicateAddressFarApart_NotFoundInOSM.geojson` was used to created the MapRoulette challenge at https://maproulette.org/browse/challenges/21226.

 ### Changeset tags